o3de/o3de.org/content/docs/user-guide/platforms/android/generating_android_project_windows.md

    XXXXXXXXXXX     device
    ```

-   Once the android device is identified, and the computer is authorized to connect to the device. you will be able to install the APK
+   Once the Android device is identified, and the computer is authorized to connect to the device, you will be able to install the APK.

    ```
    %ANDROID_SDK_HOME%\platform-tools\adb.exe install -t -r %TARGET_ANDROID_PROJECT_PATH%\app\build\outputs\apk\profile\app-profile.apk